 So there you have it, three ideas collided to create my story - a gloomy pond, masses of sinister water lilies and a beautiful girl floating amongst them.

 In my original draft, Natalie was called Jenna and she was 13.
-She spent a large chunk of the book being 13 but it meant the story was turning into something more akin to a YA novel.
-So I had to dump the first 50,000 words.
+She spent a large chunk of the book being 13 but it meant the story was turning into a YA novel, so I had to dump the first 50,000 words.
 And yes, it was painful.
 Some of these chapters did make it back into the final book as the flashback sequences.

 Alicia also had a much bigger part to play.
 She had her own backstory and her own mystery to solve, and there was a lot more about her family and the castle they owned.
 In fact, by the time I’d finished writing Nemesis, I’d probably deleted enough material to have written a second book!